videojs/videojs-contextmenu-ui/README.md

 **Type**: Boolean

-If true, the context menu will be kept within the bounds of the player.
-If false it may extend outside.
-The menu will also stay inside the player if the menu would otherwise extend the document body, including for fullscreen players and players in an iframe.
+If `true` (default), the context menu will be kept within the bounds of the player.
+If `false`, it may extend outside.
+When set to `false`, the menu would still stay within the player if the menu would otherwise extend outside the document body, including fullscreen players and players in an iframe.

 ## Inclusion